namubiru32/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5; a function that reverses a string.
 6; a function that reverses a string. a function that reverses a string.
 7; a function that prints half of a string, followed by a new line.
+8; a function that prints n elements of an array of integers, followed by a newline.